 The level of a consumer’s involvement reﬂects just how personally interested they are in consuming a product and how much information is needed to make a purchasing decision.
-The level of involvement in purchasing decisions can be viewed as a contin- uum ranging from routine decisions (such as purchasing a beverage), to decisions that require considerable thought and a high level of involvement (such as purchasing a car or home).
-Whether low, high, or limited, consumer involvement varies by consumer, not by product.
-That said, some products such as the purchase of a home require a high level of involvement on the part of all consumers.
+The level of involvement in purchasing decisions can be viewed as a continuum ranging from routine decisions (such as purchasing a beverage) to decisions that require considerable thought and a high level of involvement (such as purchasing a car or home).
+Whether low, high, or limited, consumer involvement varies by the consumer, not by the product.
+That said, some products, such as the purchase of a home, require a high level of involvement on the part of all consumers.
 Additionally, consumers with little or no experience purchasing a product are likely to have more involvement than someone who is simply replacing a product with which they are well acquainted.